 - a.
-Properly carrying out our regulatory mandate including any changes arising from transition to a competitive energy market. - b.
-Continuing consultations with external stakeholders and reviewing each of our mandates to determine the most efficient and effective way possible to provide our services. - c.
-Continuing to find innovative ways to reduce costs; for example, through technology improvements.
+Properly carrying out our regulatory mandate, including any changes arising from transition to a competitive energy market, with a view to providing reasonably priced and stable utilities infrastructure which business and other consumers can rely on. - b.
+Continuing consultations with external stakeholders and reviewing each of our mandates to determine the most efficient and effective way possible to provide our services in order to minimize red tape and shorten overall processing times. - c.
+Living within our fiscal means while continuing to find innovative ways to improve service and reduce costs. - d.
+Providing information to Government and others seeking to reform policies and cut red tape in order to reduce the effects of regulatory burden on the economy.